Cat Spa Bath: How 2 People Can Do It

 Yes - we are hoping that this will be a SPA experience and enjoyable (or, at least, tolerable) to our cat.
 Nonetheless, we will prepare for a less than enthusiastic response, just in case.

-The dryer-person can have 2 bath towels within reach.
+The dryer-person should have 2 bath towels within reach.

 Procure Your Cat